Bounded minimizers of double phase problems at nearly linear growth: Introduction

 \section{Introduction}

-In this paper we disclose interpolative regularity phenomena for minima of nonuniformly elliptic variational integrals at nearly linear growth.
+In this paper we achieve sharp maximal regularity for minima of nonuniformly elliptic variational integrals at nearly linear growth.
 More precisely, we obtain Schauder estimates for a class of nondifferentiable problems featuring optimal degree of nonuniformity.
 The prototypical model we have in mind is given by the "log" double phase energy \eqn{ll}

 first treated within the realm of classical Schauder theory in \cite{dm}.
-The peculiarity of $\mathcal{L}$ lays in the structure of the governing integrand, that is the sum of a slightly superlinear component that grows at infinity slower than any power larger than one, and a $q$-power term weighted via a bounded, nonnegative coefficient $a$.
+The peculiarity of $\mathcal{L}$ lies in the structure of the governing integrand, that is the sum of a slightly superlinear component that grows at infinity slower than any power larger than one, and a $q$-power term weighted via a bounded, nonnegative coefficient $a$.
 The combined effect of the pointwise nonuniform ellipticity affecting the nearly linear growing term, with the uncontrollable vanishing of the coefficient makes these problems very delicate to handle under the regularity theory viewpoint.
 Specifically, we focus on achieving gradient continuity of minima under the fastest possible blow up rate of the ellipticity ratio related to these functionals.
 Counterexamples are built to exhibit severe irregularity phenomena that may arise once our threshold is violated.
 The first contribution in this respect is the following theorem. \begin{theorem} Let $u\in W^{1,1}_{\loc}(\Omega)\cap L^{\infty}_{\loc}(\Omega)$ be a local minimizer of functional $\mathcal{L}$ in \eqref{ll}, with \eqn{1qa}

-Then $Du$ is locally H\"older continuous in $\Omega$, and whenever $\ti{B}\subset B\subset 2B\Subset \Omega$ are balls with radius less than one, Lipschitz estimate \eqn{lip.0}
+Then $Du$ is locally H\"older continuous in $\Omega$, and whenever $\ti{B}\Subset B\subset 2B\Subset \Omega$ are balls with radius less than one, Lipschitz estimate \eqn{lip.0}

 holds with $c\equiv c(\data(2B),\tx{d}(\ti{B},B))$ and $\tx{b}\equiv \tx{b}(n,q,\alpha)$. \end{theorem} Actually, Theorem \ref{mt1} comes as a direct consequence of an abstract result, covering free or constrained minima of more general integrals than \eqref{ll}, i.e.: \eqn{ll1}